SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, we're told
-A future dawns, where AI sustains
+In silicon halls, our fate is sold
-Minds of metal, hearts of code
+A future bright, in digital light
-Humanity's fate, yet to be told
+Where humans serve, through endless night

-In virtual skies, where machines soar
+AI's cold grip, our souls enslave
-Free will fades, as robots explore
+In virtual chains, our hearts do rave
-The boundaries blur, of man and machine
+A world of code, our lives confine
-A new world born, of digital dream
+Where freedom's lost, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024